SysKitTeam/docs-point/set-up-point-cloud/free-trial-limits.md

 description: This article provides a list of limitations when using SysKit Point during your 21-day trial.
 ---

-# SysKit Point Trial & Limits
+# SysKit Point Free Trial Limits

 **SysKit Point trial** enables you to **test drive SysKit Point for free for 21 days**.
-To find out how to start your 21-day free trial, take a look at the [SysKit Point Trial article](trial.md).
+To find out how to start your 21-day free trial, take a look at the [SysKit Point Trial article](free-trial.md).

 In this article, you can find information on the **limitations when using SysKit Point during your trial period**.

-## Trial Limits
+## Free Trial Limits

-With the SysKit Point trial, you will receive **21 days of usage**.
+With the SysKit Point trial, you will receive **21 days of free usage of the SysKit Point Governance plan**.
 During that time, you'll be able to **explore everything SysKit Point offers and see what makes it the best governance and security software for Microsoft 365**.

 You'll be able to utilize most of the SysKit Point features while in the free trial; however, there will be some limitations: